 Singapore’s first Housing and Development Board housing blocks were erected as response to a severe lack of adequate housing for the country's 3.4 million citizens.
 As of 2017, over 80% of the Singaporean population live in HDBs, which are known for their vibrantly-colored facades, focus on community social spaces, and the great ethnic and culturally-diverse residents.

-Providing a take on the city's heterogeneity, photographer Siyuan Ma, has created 'split' photo series on Singapore’s public housing. in hopes of capturing the wide diversity that characterizes the small island, he photographed the outdoor corridors running along the sides of the apartment blocks - which give a glimpse into the everyday lives of the individuals inhabiting HDB flats - and the urban features that surround HDBs, including different land uses, building density, infrastructure, greenery, and the meeting of traditional and contemporary functions.
+Providing a take on the city's heterogeneity, photographer Kevin Siyuan, has created 'split' photo series on Singapore’s public housing. in hopes of capturing the wide diversity that characterizes the small island, he photographed the outdoor corridors running along the sides of the apartment blocks - which give a glimpse into the everyday lives of the individuals inhabiting HDB flats - and the urban features that surround HDBs, including different land uses, building density, infrastructure, greenery, and the meeting of traditional and contemporary functions.